 Google Analytics provides advanced data and user engagement metrics needed to fully optimize ad performance.
 Metrics like average session duration, pages-per-session, and bounce rate measure user behavior on your website.
 In addition to the data you get from conversion tracking, the information within your Google Analytics account should shape how you approach your ad strategy.

 Keeping an eye on your website data in Google Analytics completes the picture that your Google Ads conversion tracking data starts.
-For example, if your ads are seeing a high number of clicks but not too many conversions, you can go into Analytics and see what your average session duration is.
+For example, if your ads see a high number of clicks but not too many conversions, you can go into Analytics and see what your average session duration is.
 If you find the average session duration metric is low, consider refining your keyword choice or ad copy to get more relevant clicks.

 Track Micro Conversions

-Micro conversions are small, trackable engagements that illustrate how a user interacts with your site from the moment they click your ad to the moment they either convert or leave your site.
+Micro conversions are small, trackable engagements that illustrate how a user interacts with your website from the moment they click your ad to the moment they either convert or leave your site.
 Keep in mind, micro conversions are like milestones to monitor, so if your main conversion goal is to make a sale, an email sign up could be considered a micro conversion.

 This, in turn, opens up opportunities to strengthen campaigns as well as the website in order to drive more conversions.
 Tracking every action, big or small, produces invaluable data that will benefit your business in the long run.